swcarpentry/git-novice/01-backup.md

 moving backward and forward in time becomes much easier.

-What if we have files that we do not want git to track for us?
-For example, we might have backup files created by the editor, or result files or intermediate data files that we do not need to track, and these can clutter up our git status output.
+What if we have files that we do not want Git to track for us?
+For example, we might have backup files created by the editor, or result files or intermediate data files that we do not need to track, and these can clutter up our `git status` output.

 Let's create some data files that we don't want to track:

 ```
 $ touch a.dat b.dat c.dat
 $ mkdir data
-$ touch data\a.out data\b.out
+$ touch data/a.out data/b.out
 ```

 Then, we can look at the status: